wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

     }
 ```

-This new Symfony Command will escalate alerts with an SMS sent over 10 minutes ago but have not changed state.
-So to create this new command, run the following command in your Terminal:
+This new Symfony Command will escalate all retrieved alerts.
+To create it, run the following command in your Terminal:

 ```bash
 php bin/console make:command
 ```

-When asked for the command name enter `app:escalate-alert`, which creates a new file called `EscalateAlertCommand.php` within `API/src/Command`.
+When asked for the command name, enter `app:escalate-alert`, which creates a new file called `EscalateAlertCommand.php` within `API/src/Command`.
 Open this new file.

 We will be using all of the following classes, so let's make sure we include them from the beginning.
 At the top of the file, just below `namespace App\Command;` add the following: